-Solicitor.
 To qualify as a solicitor students must undertake a professional training course for solicitors provided by The Law Society of Ireland.
 To enter this course students must pass an examination covering certain 'core' subjects (Company Law, Constitutional Law, Criminal Law, Law of Contract, Law of Tort, Equity, European Union Law and Real Property) which are offered during the course of the Bachelor of Civil Law Degree and the Bachelor of Business and Legal Studies Degree.
 It is also necessary to pass an examination in Irish and to undergo a period of apprenticeship with an experienced solicitor.
 The training course and apprenticeship are normally completed in three years.

 Further information may be obtained from the Director of Education, The Law Society of Ireland, Blackhall Place, Dublin 7.
-Ph.
-(01)6710200.
+Telephone: (01) 6710200; www.lawsociety.ie; e-mail: general@lawsociety.ie;